ljmor/machine_learning_course/README.md

-# Machine learning Practices examples by Santiago Hernández Machine Learning Course in Udemy
+# Machine learning Practice examples by Udemy Machine Learning Course

 All the examples that I developed based on the Udemy course about Machine Learning by Santiago Hernández [Course link](https://www.udemy.com/course/machine-learning-desde-cero/)